 Anyway — I digress — back to our colour story.

-Tangerine is the 8th colour in Pantone’s spring palette.
+Pantone tangerine is the 8th colour in the spring palette.
 Leatrice Eiseman — who’s the Executive Director of the Pantone® Colour Institute — says:

 Tangerine is a juicy orange shade that is energising, yet not jarring to the eye.
 Versatile Tangerine is striking enough to stand on its own and adds vitality to a printed pattern.
 Good natured and friendly, but with a tangy edge, this fun-loving colour invites a smile.